Andrew Lynch - Department Chair, Professor

 Selected publications include, Lynch, A. (2007).
 Higher Education Institutional Branding: A Comparison of Arab country and U.S. Higher Education Online Branding Strategies, Winter 2007 Global Conference on Business and Finance.
 Paper presentation received Outstanding Research Award.

 Recent presentations include, Lynch, A. (Presenter & Author), Ratto, B. (Presenter & Author), 2011 Costa Rica Global Conference on Business and Finance, "Business and Library Faculty Team to re-purpose Existing Library Ebook Database License as Free Textbook Alternative for Undergraduate Students," The Institute for Business and Finance Research (IBFR), San Jose, Costa Rica.
 (May 24, 2011).

-Eklou Amendah - Assistant Professor
+Eklou Amendah - Associate Professor

-Dr. Eklou Amendah is an assistant professor of marketing and the program coordinator of retailing and the fashion merchandising curriculum.
+Dr. Eklou Amendah is an associate professor of marketing and the program coordinator of retailing and the fashion merchandising curriculum.
 He joined SNHU's marketing faculty in 2008.
 Amendah is a polished speaker who believes dialogue is the key to learning.
 He is also a passionate researcher and an expert in consumer behavior and retailing.

 Amendah earned his Bachelor of Science and Master of Science in Business Law from University of Lome, Togo, He then earned a second Master of Science in Consumer Affairs from Auburn University and his Doctor of Philosophy from Purdue University.